katalinawinemixer/human-ai-design-system/docs/accessibility-notes.md

 - Confidence meters should include a text label and an `aria-label` that communicates the percentage.
 - Review banners should use explicit text for the action button so the decision point is clear.
 - Source and confidence states should use text labels in addition to color so evidence quality is not color-only.
+- Persistent navigation should use real links with visible labels, not icon-only controls.
+- Motion examples should include a pause control and respect reduced-motion preferences.
-- Scenario, component, and inventory sections should keep meaningful headings so the page is scannable by assistive technology.
+- Scenario, component, state, resource, and inventory sections should keep meaningful headings so the page is scannable by assistive technology.

 ## Manual Checks